Unibas3D/TreeSketchNet/README.md

 * Python 3.7.4
 * Tensorflow 2.2.0, tensorflow-addons, Cuda 10.1
 * Numpy
+* Blender 2.82

+For Blender installation click on [this link](https://download.blender.org/release/Blender2.82/).
 For Tensorflow and Cuda installation follow [this guide](https://www.tensorflow.org/install/pip).
 After installing tensorflow, you can install numpy and tensorflow-addons via the Python **pip** package manager, as follows:
 ```